Please Note: Detailed FTE reports are no longer available effective 2012/2013. Please see uView FTE Summary (NSID required) for 2012/2013 reporting.

-These statistics are based on data provided by the Human Resources Division and Financial Services Division at the University of Saskatchewan for all staff supported from Operating Budget.
+These statistics are based on data provided by the Human Resources Division and Financial Services Division at the University of Saskatchewan for all staff supported from Operating Budget only.

 All reports listed above are formatted for 11″×14″, legal size paper.